 - b.
-As an alternative, Member States may notify schemes, considering the above table as a basis, but whereby guarantee duration, guarantee premiums and guarantee coverage may be modulated for each underlying individual loan principal, such as lower guarantee coverage could offset a longer duration or could allow lower guarantee premiums; a flat premium may be used for the entire duration of the guarantee, if it is higher than the minimum premiums for the 1st year set out in the table above for each type of beneficiary, as adjusted according to guarantee duration and guarantee coverage under this paragraph; - c.
-The guarantee is granted by 31 December 2020 at the latest; - d.
-For loans with a maturity beyond 31 December 2020, the overall amount of loans per beneficiary shall not exceed: - i. double the annual wage bill of the beneficiary (including social charges as well as the cost of personnel working on the undertaking's site but formally in the payroll of subcontractors) for 2019, or for the last year available.
+As an alternative, Member States may notify schemes, considering the above table as a basis, but whereby guarantee duration, guarantee premiums and guarantee coverage may be modulated for each underlying individual loan principal, such as lower guarantee coverage could offset a longer duration or could allow lower guarantee premiums; a flat premium may be used for the entire duration of the guarantee, if it is higher than the minimum premiums for the Ist year set out in the table above for each type of beneficiary, as adjusted according to guarantee duration and guarantee coverage under this paragraph; - c.
+The guarantee is granted by 30 June 2022 at the latest; - d.
+For loans with a maturity beyond 30 June 2022, the overall amount of loans per beneficiary shall not exceed: - i. double the annual wage bill of the beneficiary (including social charges as well as the cost of personnel working on the undertaking's site but formally in the payroll of subcontractors) for 2019, or for the last year available.
 In the case of undertakings created on or after 1 January 2019, the maximum loan must not exceed the estimated annual wage bill for the first two years in operation; or - ii.
-25% of the beneficiary's total turnover in 2019; or

-- iii. with appropriate justification provided by the Member State to the Commission (for example in connection with the characteristics of certain type of undertakings), the amount of the loan may be increased to cover the liquidity needs from the moment of granting for the coming 18 months for SMEs24 and for the coming 12 months for large enterprises.
-The liquidity needs should be established through self-certification by the beneficiary25; - e.
-For loans with a maturity until 31 December 2020, the amount of the loan principal may be higher than under point 25(d) with appropriate justification provided by the Member State to the Commission, and provided that the proportionality of the aid remains assured and is demonstrated by the Member State to the Commission; - f.
+25% of the beneficiary's total turnover in 2019; or - iii. with appropriate justification provided by the Member State to the Commission (for example in connection with the characteristics of certain type of recourse to the factoree.
+Eligible reverse factoring products shall be limited to products that are used only after the seller has already provided its part of the transaction, i.e. the product or service has been delivered.

+undertakings), the amount of the loan may be increased to cover the liquidity needs from the moment of granting for the coming 18 months for SMEs31 and for the coming 12 months for large enterprises.
+The liquidity needs should be established through self-certification by the beneficiary32;

+- e.
+For loans with a maturity until 30 June 2022, the amount of the loan principal may be higher than under point 25(d) with appropriate justification provided by the Member State to the Commission, and provided that the proportionality of the aid remains assured and is demonstrated by the Member State to the Commission; - f.
 The duration of the guarantee is limited to maximum six years, unless modulated according to point 25 (b), and the public guarantee may not exceed: - i.
 90% of the loan principal where losses are sustained proportionally and under same conditions by the credit institution and the State; or - ii.
 35% of the loan principal, where losses are first attributed to the State and only then to the credit institutions (i.e. a first-loss guarantee); and - iii. in both of the above cases, when the size of the loan decreases over time, for instance because the loan starts to be reimbursed, the guaranteed amount must decrease proportionally; - g.
 The guarantee shall relate to investment and/or working capital loans; - h.
-The guarantee may not be granted to undertakings that were already in difficulty (within the meaning of the General Block Exemption Regulation26) on 31 December 2019; - h.bis In derogation to the above, aid can be granted to micro or small enterprises (within the meaning of Annex I of the General Block Exemption Regulation) that were already in difficulty on 31 December 2019 provided that they are not subject to collective insolvency procedure under national law, and that they have not received rescue aid27 or restructuring aid28.
+The guarantee may not be granted to undertakings that were already in difficulty (within the meaning of the General Block Exemption Regulation33) on 31 December 2019; - h.bis In derogation to the above, aid can be granted to micro or small enterprises (within the meaning of Annex I of the General Block Exemption Regulation) that were already in difficulty on 31 December 2019 provided that they are not subject to collective insolvency procedure under national law, and that they have not received rescue aid34 or restructuring aid35.